The Projects and Construction Review: Qatar

 Removal of profits and investment

 There are currently no exchange control restrictions in Qatar and, subject to payment of taxes, there are no restrictions on remittances of investment returns.
-Under Law No. 21 of 2009 (the Income Tax Law) a withholding tax of 7 per cent was payable on interest payments made to non-residents.
-This has been removed by Law No. 24 of 2018 (the New Tax Law).
-Under the New Tax Law, a single withholding tax rate of 5 per cent now applies to payments made to non-residents for royalties and services that are performed in Qatar without a permanent establishment.
-43
+Under Law No. 21 of 2009 (Income Tax Law), a withholding tax of 7 per cent was payable on interest payments made to non-residents.
+This has been removed by Law No. 24 of 2018 (New Tax Law).
+Under the New Tax Law, a single withholding tax rate of 5 per cent now applies to payments made to non-residents for royalties and services that are performed in Qatar without a permanent establishment.50

 i Special jurisdiction